 Charcoal toothpaste can help absorb toxins and prevent them from interfering with your mouth’s natural microbiome.
-That means there will be more good bacteria and fewer ones that cause inflammation.
+That means there will be more good bacteria and fewer bad bacteria that cause inflammation.

-By preventing plaque formation and keeping stain-causing compounds away from your teeth, charcoal toothpaste keeps teeth from yellowing due to coffee.
+By preventing plaque formation and keeping stain-causing compounds away from your teeth, charcoal toothpaste keeps teeth from yellowing due to coffee, smoking or acidic food.

-Charcoal toothpaste is a bit more abrasive than other toothpastes, making it more effective for busting plaque deposits.
-This means you can remove years of built-up plaque by brushing, helping protect your teeth from cavities.
+Charcoal toothpaste is more abrasive than other toothpaste, making it more effective for removing plaque deposits.
+This means you can remove years of built-up plaque by brushing with activated charcoal toothpaste, helping protect your teeth from cavities.

 Although the abrasive properties of charcoal can be useful for getting rid of plaque, they may also cause damage to the enamel.
 To avoid excess abrasion, only use charcoal toothpaste a few times per week.

-Although many charcoal toothpastes are organic, not all are.
+Although many charcoal toothpaste products are organic, not all are.
 Check the ingredients list before buying to ensure that everything included in the toothpaste is natural.